connectomicslab/connectomemapper3/docs/index.rst

 Aknowledgment
 *******************

-If your are using the Connectome Mapper 3 in your work, please acknowledge this software and its dependencies.
+If your are using the Connectome Mapper 3 in your work, please acknowledge this software.
 See :ref:`Citing <citing>` for more details.

 Help/Questions
 --------------